JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Wireframe: One-page website with **4** main sections
 >
-> - Fixed navigation bar - Menu headings pointing to each of the 5 sections (pages)
+> - Home, About (Trips), Gallery and Contact Section/Pages
 >
+> - Fixed navigation bar - Menu headings pointing to each of the 4 pages.
+>
-> - Footer with centred Social Media icons
+> - Fixed Footer with Copyright info and Social Media icons

 ---